WindWaker-IT/windwaker-it.github.io/_posts/2024-10-12-bandit-level-30.md

 Lets research `tags`:

     Git tagging is a method used to identify specific points in a repository's history, such as software release milestones.
 You can view existing tags with the command git tag.
 To create a new tag, use git tag -a <tag_name> -m "<tag description/message>".
 For more information about a particular tag, including the tag message and associated commit, the command git show <tag_name> will display the details.

-Alright, if this git has `tags`:
+Alright, we check if this git has `tags`:

 ```bash
 bandit30@bandit:/tmp/tmp.cYsqMT5RVr/.git$ git tag